solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 "A vast thickness of solid rock... formed of little else than their remains."
 Carpenter, on the enormously thick and extensive deposits of Tertiary nummulites, his words being equally descriptive of igneous rocks.

-Nothing at first sight could appear more remote from anything of an organic nature than a lump of granite, seemingly a confused mass of quartz, felspar and mica.
+Nothing at first sight could appear more remote from anything of an organic nature than a lump of granite, seemingly a confused mass of quartz, feldspar and mica.
 Apparently, too, the rock has once been in a molten or semi-molten condition, and has slowly cooled down and become crystallized under enormous pressure deep in the interior of the earth.
 Accordingly, in the apparent absence of direct evidence, it is not surprising that the significant hints afforded by oceanic biology and by geology concerning the genesis of the earth's crust have not been duly appreciated.
 Happily, however, the igneous rocks bear in themselves clear and positive evidence of their oceanic and organic origin during some remote aeon of the past.
 For they are not merely masses of minerals, but mineralized masses of nummulites.

 The failure to detect the prevailing nummulitic nature of the earth's crust notwithstanding the countless observations on rocks and rock-sections is indeed a strange phenomenon, and one worth enquiring into.